FAQs

 Bringing Dogs & Kids

 Yes, Tenuta Savoca has plenty of outdoor space where dogs can wander around.
-Just keep them on a lead during the ceremony to ensure everyone (including them!) stays relaxed.
+Just keep them on a lead during the ceremony to ensure everyone (including them) stays relaxed.

-If you’re bringing your dog, there are a few things to keep in mind.
 You’ll need to organise your own arrangements for the full stay — especially for after the party, as the night bus and most late-night transfers aren’t pet-friendly.
 Make sure you have a plan for how your dog will get back to your accommodation and where they’ll settle for the night.

 Also, the dancing part of the evening can get a bit loud, so if your dog is noise-sensitive, it might be a good idea to book accommodation close by.
 That way, you can easily bring them back after the ceremony or dinner and return to the party without a long trip.

-We also strongly recommend checking with your hotel or Airbnb to confirm they allow pets, as policies vary quite a bit in the area.
+Finally, do not forget checking with your hotel or Airbnb to confirm they allow pets, as policies vary quite a bit in the area.

 Yes — very!
 Tenuta Savoca is spacious, outdoors, and relaxed, which makes it a great place for kids to run around and enjoy themselves.
 Just keep in mind that it is a countryside venue, so a pair of comfy shoes and a little supervision here and there will go a long way.